 Adaware’s web protection is pretty bad.
 I downloaded the Adaware Web Protection extension on Chrome, Firefox, and Edge.
 I then tried visiting phishing websites and found Adaware wasn’t blocking any of them.
 Adaware’s extension even let me visit websites that the default protections on Chrome, Firefox, and Edge all blocked.

-I then ran some simulated exploit attacks against my web browser, and again, Adaware let them through.
+The exploit protection is bad, too.
+I ran simulated exploit attacks against my web browser, and Adaware let them through.
 When I turned on my web browser’s default protection, it stopped every simulated exploit attack.

-I must admit, when I uninstalled the Adaware extension and tried the premium web security built into the desktop application, it worked better and blocked more websites than the web extension — but it was still disappointing that the extension failed.
+That said, the premium web security built into the desktop application worked better.
+Especially when I uninstalled the Adaware extension.
+It blocked more websites than the web extension — but it was still disappointing that the extension failed.

 Malwarebytes’s web extension works a lot better than Adaware’s.
-It’s able to block phishing websites, web trackers, and pop-ups, and it’s also compatible with Firefox, Edge, and Chrome.
+It blocks phishing websites, web trackers, and pop-ups, and it’s also compatible with Firefox, Edge, and Chrome.